Projection-Based Wavefunction-in-DFT Embedding

 A high-level view of the algorithm:

-Localization of the occupied Molecule Orbitals Use methods like Pipek-Mezey to obtain localized Molecular Orbitals (LMOs)
+Localization of the occupied molecular orbitals — Use methods like Pipek-Mezey to obtain localized molecular orbitals (LMOs)

-Partition the occupied space Divide occupied orbitals into:
+Partition the occupied space — Divide the LMOs into:

-Construct projection operators Define a projection operator for the environment region.
+Construct projection operators — Define a projection operator for the environment region.
 This is used to remove environment contributions from the embedded region.
-The embedded space orbitals are projected to be orthogonal to environment orbitals.
+The embedded LMOs are projected to be orthogonal to environment LMOs.

 One- and two-electron terms for the embedded region